Services > Biostatistical Projects

 Our first staging project was the development of the International Staging System for Myeloma.
 Building on that expertise we provided data gathering (over 200,000 retrospective cases, world-wide) and statistical services for the 7th and 8th editions of the stage classification for lung cancer, under the leadership of International Association for the Study of Lung Cancer (IASLC).
 Contracted again by IASLC we are currently working on the 9th edition for lung, as well as for mesothelioma and thymic cancers.
 The 9th edition will also incorporate biomarker and treatment data into the analyses.

-CRAB currently serves as the Statistics Center for the University of Arkansas for Medical Sciences Myeloma Center, a collaboration that began 20 years ago.
-CRAB responsibilities include the design of all clinical trials performed at Myeloma Center, as well as the analysis and reporting of studies in peer-reviewed journals.
+CRAB has collaborated with the University of Arkansas for Medical Sciences Myeloma Center, for over 20 years.
+CRAB designed clinical trials performed at Myeloma Center, as well as performed the analysis and reporting of studies in peer-reviewed journals.

 The Myeloma Center has for many years tracked gene expression data before, during and after treatment.
 This has afforded CRAB biostatisticians the opportunity to develop methodology and analytic skills for high-dimensional genomic data.
 Together with our collaborators at the Myeloma Center we developed a valid and reliable risk score based on the expression levels of 70 gene probes.
 This risk score has proven to be the most predictive indicator of the outcomes for myeloma patients, and led to the formation of a new company that makes this gene signature available to every clinic.